Azure/azureml-examples/CONTRIBUTING.md

 Per the above principle, this repo is an opinionated set of examples using a subset of Azure Machine Learning.
 This entails:

 - frequent and comprehensive testing
-- clear separation of control (plane) code and user code
+- clear separation of cloud code and user code
 - structure for developing the full ML lifecycle (on GitHub)

 ## Issues

-All forms of feedback are welcome through issues - please follow the pre-defined templates when possible.
+All forms of feedback are welcome through issues - please follow the pre-defined templates where applicable.

 ## Pull Requests

 Pull requests (PRs) to this repo require review and approval by the Azure Machine Learning (AML) team to merge.
+Please follow the pre-defined template and read all relevant sections below.

 > **Important:**
 > PRs from forks of this repository are likely to fail automated workflows due to access to secrets.
 PRs from forks will be considered but may experience additional delay for testing.